infinum/android-handbook/Useful tools & utilities/Figma.md

 ![Exporting in Figma](/img/figma/figma_exports.png "Exporting in Figma")

-In the export tab, the default export size is 1x and when you click on it, a drop-down list with more options is displayed.
+In the Export tab, the default export size is 1x and when you click on it, a drop-down list with more options is displayed.
 You can also write the suffix which you would like the exported file to have and choose the image format of the export.
 Additionally, there is an option to set some extra settings if you click on the three dots placed after the image format.
 If you click on the "+" button, you can export multiple files at once (you can set different settings for each of the exported files).
 The Preview section lets you see how the exported